f3n0l/marketing-dashboard/README.md

 #### Most of the fun happens in the /src/apibased folder. :)

+Note: some awkward spaces occured due to deletion of sensible data

 ![WhatsApp Image 2023-07-01 at 16 37 48](https://github.com/f3n0l/marketing-dashboard/assets/105048036/105324a3-f05a-4923-906f-0c620cd8ef3f)

 #### Connect to different Social Media APIs, Chat GPT & more: